-For many people, Christmas has become mostly about stress, chaos and “stuff”.
+For many people, Christmas has become mostly about stress, chaos, and “stuff”.
 But for our family, it was important to move away from that and get back to the true meaning of Christmas….giving to others and sharing love.
 It’s about so much more than giving presents, but giving of your time to others, both strangers and those you love.
-Giving of your time to others is the best and most meaningful gift you can give….not only to them, but to yourself as well.
+Giving of your time to others is the best and most meaningful gift you can give….not only to them but to yourself as well.

 Giving to others actually reduces your stress levels and can help you to stay healthy this holiday season.
 When you give of yourself to others, it feels downright good!
-It releases endorphins, the feel good chemicals, which lower cortisol levels (the stress hormones).
+It releases endorphins, the feel-good chemicals, which lower cortisol levels (the stress hormones).

-Volunteering at a soup kitchen, food pantry or animal shelter are ways that you can truly give back, not only as an individual, but as a family.
+Volunteering at a soup kitchen, food pantry or animal shelter are ways that you can truly give back, not only as an individual but as a family.
 There is no greater feeling than the feeling that you get from giving your time to help those who are less fortunate….and that is one of the greatest gifts that you can give to your community.

 Read a holiday classic

 Take time as a family to pick out a great holiday classic and read it aloud together.
-A few good options are A Christmas Carol by Charles Dickens, The Grinch that Stole Christmas by Dr. Seuss, Gift of the Magi by O’Henry, Twas the Night Before Christmas by Clement Clarke Moore or the Biblical story of the birth of Jesus.
+A few good options are A Christmas Carol by Charles Dickens, The Grinch that Stole Christmas by Dr. Seuss, Gift of the Magi by O’Henry, Twas the Night Before Christmas by Clement Clarke Moore, or the Biblical story of the birth of Jesus.
 This time with family or friends is sure to become a cherished memory for all!

-Pick out the Perfect Christmas Tree
+Pick out the perfect Christmas tree

-If you love real Christmas tree, then getting the family or friends together to go tree shopping.
+If you love real Christmas trees, then get the family or friends together to go tree shopping.
 And instead of going to the tree lot on the corner, find a Christmas tree farm where you can choose your own tree and cut it yourself, or have it cut for you.
 Once you’ve brought the perfect tree home, have a decorating party!
 If you have an artificial tree, then have a decorating party!

-In my family every Thanksgiving weekend, my father and I put up my parent’s artificial tree and put the lights on.
-Then the next night all of the rest of the family comes over and we decorate the tree together, bake some fresh cookies and make some homemade hot chocolate.
+In my family, every Thanksgiving weekend, my father and I put up my parent’s artificial tree and put the lights on.
+Then the next night the rest of the family comes over and we decorate the tree together, bake some fresh cookies and make some homemade hot chocolate.
 Once the decorating is done, we settle on the couch and watch a Christmas movie.
 The kids are always so excited when we make our plans for our annual tree decorating party!

 Create a Christmas jar

 A Christmas jar can be any kind of jar…a pickle jar, a mason jar, whatever type of jar you choose.
 The idea of the Christmas jar is to fill the jar with loose change throughout the year and one week before Christmas give it anonymously to a family in need.
 This is even the type of tradition that can be done in your office or with your scout troop.
-Decorate the jar any way you wish….or leave it plain.
+Decorate the jar anyway you wish….or leave it plain.
 This idea is based on the novel Christmas Jars by Jason F. Wright and can be an incredibly meaningful gesture to a family who is struggling during the holiday season.

-Make Christmas cards for military
+Make Christmas cards for military men and women